-We are grateful for the extraordinary commitment of our alumni, many of whom participate in programs and networking events, provide mentorship and career advice, and/or share internships and entry-level job opportunities for our students.
-Many of our alumni are on SLC Connect, the College's online alumni platform.
-The Office of Career Services is here to help students establish relationships with alumni professionals on and off the platform, as well as on LinkedIn.
+Our ongoing partnership with the Office of Alumni Relations has allowed us to continue to offer innovative and creative programming, connecting current students with alumni.
+We are grateful for the extraordinary commitment of our alumni, many of whom participate in programs and networking events, provide mentorship and career advice, and/or post internships and entry-level job opportunities for our students.